Federation of Special Service and Clerical Employees ERTO

 - fully unemployed (receiving Kela unemployment allowance or labour market subsidy).

-Please note: If you receive earnings-related unemployment allowance from ERTO's Unemployment Fund, you are not entitled to a reduction of union dues.
-In this case union dues are automatically deducted from the earnings-related unemployment allowance paid by the Unemployment Fund.
+Please note: If you receive earnings-related unemployment allowance from ERTO's Unemployment Fund, you are not entitled to a reduction in your membership fee.
+In this case membership fees are automatically deducted from the earnings-related unemployment allowance paid by the Unemployment Fund.

 If you are entitled to a reduction, apply for it through our electronic information system WebLyyti as soon as you go on your unpaid leave/period.
 You can register and sign in to the service on our website or by clicking the link found above.